-Course of action Notes Continue the The analysis demonstrates that there is evidence that the activity does not have activity (Level 1) potential for discrimination and that a proportionate approach to adv equality of opportunity and fostering good relations between people with different protected characteristics has been taken.
+Course of action Notes Continue the The analysis demonstrates that there is evidence that the activity does not have activity (Level 1) potential for discrimination and that a proportionate approach to advancing equality of opportunity and fostering good relations between people with different protected characteristics has been taken.
 You should document the reasons for this conclusion and the information you used to make this decision.
-Form to be deposited on SharePoint site Justify and Ultimately, there may be other factors (such as other activity aims or financial continue the constraints) which make it reasonable for you to decide to adopt the activity de- spite its adverse equality impact.
-This option is appropriate where your does not unlawfully discriminate, or where any potential discrimination is i rect and can be objectively justified.
-You need to take into account the possi ity that your decision could be challenged, and consider whether you would be able to satisfy a court that you had due regard to the aims of the general equa ty duty when you reached your decision.
-It is particularly important that you document the reasons for your decision and the evidence that supported these reasons.
+Form to be deposited on SharePoint site Justify and Ultimately, there may be other factors (such as other activity aims or financial continue the constraints) which make it reasonable for you to decide to adopt the activity de- activity (Level 2) spite its adverse equality impact.
+This option is appropriate where yo does not unlawfully discriminate, or where any potential discrimination is indi- rect and can be objectively justified.
+You need to take into account the possibil- ity that your decision could be challenged, and consider whether you wable to satisfy a court that you had due regard to the aims of the gene document the reasons for your decision and the evidence that supported these reasons.
 Form to be deposited on SharePoint site Change the This involves making changes to the activity to ensure it does not adversely af- Activity fect certain groups of people, or miss opportunities to affect them positively.
 (Level 3) This can involve taking steps to mitigate adverse impacts, or to bolster or tailor positive ones.
 It is lawful under the Act to treat people differently in some cir- cumstances, such as putting in place single-sex provision where there is a need for it or adopting proportionate positive action measures that benefit people

 Course of action Notes sharing protected characteristics.
 Document the reasons for the steps you are adopting and the information you used to make this decision.
-Stop the activity (Level 4) If analysis of the activity shows a high probability of unavoidable discrimination which (where the law allows it) cannot be objectively justified, you must consider developing a new approach in order to avoid legal challenges under the Equality Act 2010.
+C: .1 .: :: , Stop the activity If analysis of the activity shows a high probability of unavoidable discrimination (Level 4) which (where the law allows it) cannot be objectively justified, you must consider developing a new approach in order to avoid legal challenges under the Equality Act 2010.
 Document the reasons for this decision and the information you used to make it.